Higor-H/BloomStack/README.md

-# BloomStack
+# FloraQuest

-BloomStack is a modern web application for plant recognition, environmental data visualization, and interactive storytelling.
+FloraQuest is a modern web application for plant recognition, environmental data visualization, and interactive storytelling.
 Built with React and Vite, it leverages machine learning models for plant identification and provides a rich user experience with maps, charts, and camera integration.

 ## Features